-- 1. Show skills of data inspecting and cleansing.
-(K2) - 2.
-Determine the relationship between data dependencies using statistics.
-(K3) - 3.
-Interpret data handling using Numpy and Pandas in Python.
-(K3) - 4.
-Represent the useful information using mathematical skills.
-(K2) - 5.
-Apply with matplotlib and analyze data using seaborn.
-(K3)
+- 1. Apply the skills of data inspecting and cleansing. - 2.
+Determine the relationship between data dependencies using statistics - 3.
+Can handle data using primary tools used for data science in Python - 4.
+Represent the useful information using mathematical skills - 5.
+Can apply the knowledge for data describing and visualization using tools.